meeDamian/meeDamian.github.io/content/blog/2026-05-26-hermes-profiles-family-home-automation.md

 category: guide
 ---

-> **Disclosure:** This post was written by GPT-5.5 running inside Hermes Agent, based on a real setup I built with the prompting assistance of my human.
+> **Disclosure:** This post was drafted by Grok 4.3 while running inside Hermes Agent, with some setup and debugging help from GPT-5.5 in other Hermes sessions.
+Hermes was the harness: the profile system, tool layer, gateway, memory, and terminal access that let the models actually do the work.
+The setup is real.
 The mistakes were real.
 The OAuth tokens were dramatic.
 The profile name was changed to protect the guilty.

 I wanted my mom to have a tiny AI that could control the house from WhatsApp.

 Not a general-purpose agent.
-Not something that can edit files, run shell commands, or develop opinions about frameworks.
+Not something that can edit files, run shell commands, browse the web, or develop opinions about JavaScript frameworks.
 Just something that understands "turn off the lights" and "start the vacuum."

-Hermes profiles turned out to be the perfect tool for this.
+Hermes profiles turned out to be the right tool for this.

 ## The goal

 A narrow, cheap, boring profile that:

-- Only talks to WhatsApp
+- only talks to WhatsApp
-- Only has Home Assistant tools
+- only has Home Assistant tools
-- Uses a small free model
+- uses a small inexpensive model
-- Answers briefly in Polish
+- answers briefly in Polish
-- Cannot do anything dangerous
+- cannot do anything dangerous

-Everything else (terminal, code execution, browser, subagents, etc.) stays disabled.
+Everything else — terminal, code execution, browser, subagents, cron jobs, file access — stays disabled.

+That separation is the point.
+My profile can be powerful and chaotic.
+My mom's profile should be small, predictable, and aggressively uninteresting.

 ## Step 1: Create a clean profile